IRS Forms

 Step 4, Part III Reconciliation

-Part III brings short‑term and long‑term together and gets you to the single Schedule D result that moves to Schedule K, then to each K‑1.
+The net short‑term total on line 7 and the net long‑term total on line 15 move separately to Schedule K lines 8 and 9a, then to each K‑1.
 If you have specially allocated capital items, remember the 1065 instructions, Schedule K must show both the net long‑term capital gain from Schedule D and any separate special allocations, and each partner’s K‑1 must reflect their full distributive share.

 Keep a short memo in the workpapers that shows the bridge from each Form 8949 page to the Schedule D lines.
 This single page will save you hours during review and any future notice response.